purestorage/helm-charts/docs/csi-qos-spec.md

     2. through the dashboard UI.
     go to Storage -> Volumes, search for the volume just created and QoS is shown at the bottom.

-**Note:** this feature applies QoS limits at volume-creation time, but both bandwidth and IOPS limit can be modified at any time after volume-creation either through the dashboard UI or REST API ```Put Volume``` command, see API guide for detail.
+**Note:** this feature applies QoS limits at volume-creation time, but both bandwidth and IOPS limit can be modified at any time after volume-creation either through the dashboard UI or REST API ```Put Volume``` command, see API guide for details.